Xablu/Meetups/README.md

 Creating these meetups takes a lot of time.
 Have you found a bug or any other improvement?
 Feel free to send a PR so we can keep this information up to date!

 ## Credits
-The meetup content is created on our own but the part on setting up and troubleshooting has been made by Robin Manuel Thiel(https://github.com/robinmanuelthiel/xamarinworkshop) Thanks!
+The meetup content is created on our own but the part on setting up and troubleshooting has been made by Robin Manuel Thiel(https://github.com/robinmanuelthiel/xamarinworkshop) thanks!